 Venue rules are there for a reason!
 Do not ask your Wedding Planner to break rules on your behalf.
 If the venue says no sparklers, do not have sparklers!
 If you are in a Catholic Church, do not request that the Wedding Planner move the altar- it is there for a reason.
 Often times, Wedding Planners work at the same venues time and time again, so breaking rules at a venue could lead to consequences long after your wedding day is over.

 Who knows your family and friends dynamic best?
 You do!
-We will create your floor plan, tablescapes, and all the pretty details, but when it comes to sitting Uncle Sal next to Aunt June- that is for you and your family to decide on.
+We will create your floor plan, but when it comes to sitting Uncle Sal next to Aunt June- that is for you and your family to decide on.
 Make sure you submit these details to your planner two to three weeks prior to your wedding date so they can distribute these details to the caterer, bar service, venue and stationer.

 MEET WITH VENDORS FOR YOU

-Meeting with vendors is an important part of the planning process but it is crucial for making decisions on vendors and discussing your details with them.
-This is something best relayed by you.
+Meeting with vendors is an important part of the planning process and it is crucial for making decisions on vendors and discussing your details with them.
+Again, unless your planning services are all-inclusive this is something that should be handled by you.
 Who knows what you like and don't like better than you do?
 While your planners are happy to attend some meetings with you, depending on their availability, there is no real purpose for your planner to be there other than to keep you company.
 Your planners time would be better utilized serving you elsewhere.